-RSL NSW has nearly 350 sub-Branches in small county towns and metropolitan suburbs across the state.
+RSL NSW has 350 sub-Branches in small county towns and metropolitan suburbs across the state.
 Each of our 30,000 members is attached to one of these sub-Branches—spaces where members can gather to help each other and the wider veteran community.

-Delegates from all sub-Branches meet each year at the RSL NSW Annual State Congress, usually held over 2-3 days in October or November.
+Delegates from all sub-Branches meet each year at the RSL NSW Annual State Congress, usually held over two-three days in October or November.
 The Annual General Meeting (AGM) is usually held on the final day, with delegates voting on policy positions and constitutional amendments.

 Note: RSL Clubs and other services clubs are community organisations.
 Many are members of Clubs NSW or the RSL & Services Clubs Association.
 They are not owned by or affiliated with RSL NSW or RSL sub-Branches, which are registered charities.